Why Do Barristers Wear Wigs [Psst… You Won’t Believe the Real Reason]

 By doing this, he established a pattern that the top and middle classes of Europe, including his cousin Charles II, the King of England (who was also said to have gotten syphilis) and king from 1660 to 1685, adopted.

-Wigs were quickly adopted by nobles and anyone who wanted to maintain their social standing, but English courtrooms took longer to follow suit.
+Nobles quickly adopted wigs, and anyone who wanted to maintain their social standing, but English courtrooms took longer to follow suit.

 Why Do Barristers Still Wear Wigs In The UK?